junxit/us-congress-bills-117/metadata.md

 - 2022-03-30 — Ms. Williams (GA) moved to suspend the rules and pass the bill, as amended.
 - 2022-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 122 (Roll no. 94). (text: CR H3990-3991)
 - 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 304 - 122 (Roll no. 94).(text: CR H3990-3991)
+- 2022-03-31 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.